wp-plugins/namaste-lms/readme.txt

 == Changelog ==

+= Version 1.3.1 =
+- Links are generated to exams/tests in [namaste-todo] shortcode

 = Version 1.3 =
 - The URL slugs "namaste-lesson" and "namaste-course" are now translate-able so you can use your own URL rewrites
 - Links to assignments are now generated in [namaste-todo] shortcode